What is the Koebner phenomenon?

 - Is not related to disease severity; it can occur in mild and severe disease.

 Plaques due to the Koebner phenomenon can appear on any area of the body, even those not usually involved by psoriasis.

 In recalcitrant psoriasis, a concurrent skin condition such as contact dermatitis may drive the disease via the Koebner phenomenon.

 Although it is not possible to prevent all cutaneous injury, if you are susceptible to the Koebner phenomenon, take care to avoid:

-The following things have been experimentally suggested to prevent the Koebner phenomenon:
+The following have been reported to prevent the Koebner phenomenon:

 - Pressure, such as a pressure dressing or bandage

 - Elective surgery/procedures are ideally performed while skin disease is stable or in remission.